Conversation with a ghost.

-A wiser man might have heeded the warnings of the perils of having a date with a ghost, but by now, I was too spellbound by her infatuating presence, so without hesitation I replied, ‘Yes, I will definitely come back and visit you Ariane, you are totally fascinating and I will specifically ask for your room on Booking-dot-com.'
+A wiser man might have heeded the warnings of the perils of having a date with a ghost, but by now, I was too spellbound by her infatuating presence, so without hesitation, I replied, ‘Yes, I will definitely come back and visit you Ariane, you are a fascinating woman and I will specifically ask for your room on Booking-dot-com.'

 ‘Booking what?’
 She looked puzzled again.

 I shook my head.
 ‘Don’t worry about it, it’s a thing of my era.
 I’ll visit you sometime very soon,’ I promised.